In this Vietnamese name, the family name is Lê. According to Vietnamese custom, this person should properly be referred to by the given name Quân.

 Following the 2007 arrest, U.S. presidential candidate John McCain and former Secretary of State Madeline Albright have already expressed their support in freeing Le Quoc Quan .
 Amnesty International has already named him a prisoner of conscience.

 Following the 2012 arrest, Human Rights Watch have called for these "politically motivated charges to be dropped."
-The organization has also pointed out the similarity of using "tax evasion charges" to frame political dissidents such as in the case of Dieu Cay.

 The World Organization Against Torture has called for the charges to be dropped and for his immediate release.